Information about stem cell donation

 It is a donor whose tissue genetic markers are sufficiently similar to those of the patient.
 These tissue markers are present in all the body’s cells, including stem cells.
 If these markers are not sufficiently similar between the donor and recipient, we cannot proceed to transplant because it is an assured failure.

-There are over 45,000 donors registered in Héma-Québec’s Stem Cell Donor Registry.
+There are almost 47,000 donors registered in Héma-Québec’s Stem Cell Donor Registry.
 In Canada, there are hundreds of thousands of donors registered.
 Recruitment continues, and this number is constantly rising.

-These registries gave access to more than 30,000,000 possible donors.
+These registries gave access to more than 33 million possible donors.
 Again, this number is constantly increasing, thanks to recruitment campaigns by all the countries involved.